-General Advice Notes for rules
+General Advisory Notes for Rules

-- 1. In accordance with the Resource Management Act 1991 Section 86B(3)(a) the following rules all have legal effect on and from the date this plan change was publicly notified. - 2.
-In instances where a property/farming enterprise is located partly within the Lake Rotorua groundwater catchment and partly in another groundwater catchment, only the area within the Lake Rotorua groundwater catchment is subject to the rules in Part LR.
-Regardless of this, Bay of Plenty Regional Council will encourage a holistic property-based approach to reducing nitrogen loss wherever possible. - 3.
-Discharges of nitrogen and phosphorous from on-site effluent treatment systems (including septic tanks) are addressed by provisions in the On-Site Effluent Treatment Regional Plan.
-Where an on-site effluent treatment system requires a consent under the On-Site Regional Effluent Treatment Plan, the activity will be assessed in accordance with the On-Site Effluent Treatment Regional Plan. - 4.
-Provisions in the operative Regional Natural Resources Plan that manage land, water, discharges and land use activities still apply to activities managed under Part II LR and Part III LR.
-Where there is an overlap between other regional plan provisions the more restrictive activity status or more stringent conditions to permitted rules apply. - 5.
-Templates for consent applications and information reporting requirements will be provided electronically and in hard copy. - 6.
-Until 1 January 2025, additional consent requirements under the Resource Management (National Environmental Standards for Freshwater) Regulations 2020 may apply to changes of land use in the Lake Rotorua Groundwater Catchment over and above those required under the Lake Rotorua Nutrient Management rules.
+- 1 In accordance with the Resource Management Act 1991 section 86B(3)(a) the following rules all have legal effect on and from 29 February 2016, being the date plan change 10 was publicly notified. - 2 In instances where a property/farming enterprise is located partly within the Lake Rotorua groundwater catchment and partly in another groundwater catchment, only the area within the Lake Rotorua groundwater catchment is subject to the LR Lake Rotorua Nutrient Management rules.
+Regardless of this, Bay of Plenty Regional Council will encourage a holistic property-based approach to reducing nitrogen loss wherever possible. - 3 Discharges of nitrogen and phosphorous from on-site effluent treatment systems (including septic tanks) are addressed by provisions in the Bay of Plenty On-Site Effluent Treatment Regional Plan.
+Where an on-site effluent treatment system requires a consent under the On-Site Regional Effluent Treatment Regional Plan, the activity will be assessed in accordance with the On-Site Effluent Treatment Regional Plan. - Provisions in the Regional Natural Resources Plan that manage land, water, discharges, and land use activities still apply to activities managed under the LR Lake Rotorua Nutrient Management part of this plan.
+Where there is an overlap between other regional plan provisions the more restrictive activity status or more stringent conditions to permitted rules apply. - 5 Templates for consent applications and information reporting requirements will be provided electronically and in hard copy. - 6 Until 1 January 2025, additional consent requirements under the Resource Management (National Environmental Standards for Freshwater) Regulations 2020 may apply to changes of land use in the Lake Rotorua groundwater catchment over and above those required under the LR Lake Rotorua Nutrient Management rules.